Become a Global Citizen!

 You don't need to be a language major to develop language fluency and cultural competence that will make you marketable in a global environment.
 Students in any major can integrate their language studies into their major program to create new opportunities.
 For example, political science majors with French proficiency can study at the prestigious Institut d'Etudes Politiques in Lyon through our exchange program, gaining new perspectives on world politics.
 With advanced Spanish proficiency, they can complete an international internship at the city hall in Rosario, Argentina, learning first hand how government works in that country.

-Read this recent article to find more on why everyone should study a foreign language!
+Read this recent article to find more on why everyone should study a world language!

 Our global society needs people with language proficiency, cultural understanding, and international experience.
 The variety of languages in our program will prepare students to live and work in a global environment.
 Come join us in exploring the world!